Personal luxury car: 1960s

 Two competitors inspired by the continued marketplace success of the four-seat Thunderbird appeared for model year 1963, both shown at the October 1962 Paris Motor Show.
 Both followed the close coupled four-seater coupe with powerful engine formula, laid down by the 1958 Thunderbird.

 The first was the Studebaker Avanti.
-The Avanti featured a fibreglass body, an optional supercharged engine, and front disc brakes.
+The Avanti featured a fiberglass body, an optional supercharged engine, and front disc brakes.
 It was marketed as "America's only four-passenger high-performance personal car".
 The company built 4,647 Avantis before Studebaker ended Avanti Production for the 1964 model year.

 The second was the 1963 Buick Riviera, which began life as the Cadillac LaSalle XP-715 concept car.
 However, General Motors management was not interested in the XP-715 concept for Cadillac and offered it up to a competition between interested divisions.
 Buick won based on its marketing presentation.
 Total sales for the 1963–1965 model years was 112,244.

-AMC's first personal luxury car was the intermediate-sized 1965 Rambler Marlin.
+American Motors' first personal luxury car was the intermediate-sized 1965 Rambler Marlin.
 The Marlin was described as "unusual, distinctive and in a class by itself".
 Its design feature is the fastback roofline that terminates at the rear bumper.
 It was renamed as the AMC Marlin for 1966 to focus it on the personal luxury market.

 The Dodge Charger was introduced in 1966 and is similar in size to the AMC Marlin.
+The cars like the Charger were still classified "specialty cars" as they were not muscle cars but included premium trim and other features.

 The 1966 Oldsmobile Toronado became the first front-wheel drive personal luxury car.
-The Toronado provided the platform for the Cadillac Eldorado (sixth generation) to switch to a smaller high volume 'personal luxury' front-wheel drive layout the following year.
+The Toronado provided the platform for the Cadillac Eldorado (eighth generation) to switch to a smaller high volume 'personal luxury' front-wheel drive layout the following year.

-Up until 1967, personal luxury cars were grouped together with muscle cars and pony cars as the "specialty cars" classification.
+Up until 1967, personal luxury cars were grouped with muscle cars and pony cars as the "specialty cars" classification.
 Rather than marketing to broad income classes as with their standard models, each of these car classes was targeted by the automakers to smaller and more specific market niches while offering long lists of options to satisfy consumer demands for individuality.